kinddylee/filesystem-component/README.md

 ## 1. Description
 The FileSystem component allows file and directory manipulation under the File System.

-Compression is available for both files and folder using Zip and GZip for files.
+Compression and decompression is available for both files (Gzip and Zip) and folder (Zip).

 ## 2. Methods:
 All actions available in this component have been split into the 2 possible entities, `File` and `Folder`.